- Naomi Stephens | Permaculture Designer

-Wild violet is a small, but mighty plant that has been used for centuries for both culinary and medicinal purposes.
+Wild violet is a small but mighty plant that has been used for centuries for both culinary and medicinal purposes.
 This little plant is packed with antioxidants, vitamins, and minerals, making it a great addition to your diet.
-Wild violet can be used as a form of pest control Wild violet can also be used to make natural remedies for a variety of ailments.
-In this blog post, we will discuss the many benefits of wild violet and provide some recipes and tips on how to use this amazing herb!
+Wild violet can also be used as a form of pest control and to make natural remedies for a variety of ailments.
+In this blog post, we will discuss the many benefits of wild violet and provide some recipes and tips on using this excellent herb!

 This blog post will cover the following: